Comando Truppe Alpine: Cold War

-After the German Army Group C in Italy surrendered on 29 April 1945 with hostilities formally ending on 2 May 1945 Italy immediately sent a military higher command to Bolzano to activate there as the IV Military Territorial Command and ensure that the province of South Tyrol would not be reunited with Austria.
+After the German Army Group C in Italy surrendered on 29 April 1945 with hostilities formally ending on 2 May 1945 Italy immediately sent a military higher command to Bolzano to activate there as the IV Territorial Military Command and ensure that the province of South Tyrol would not be reunited with Austria.
 On 1 May 1952 the command was renamed as IV Army Corps and became one of the three active duty Army Corps of the Italian Army.
-At first the Corps only commanded the Infantry Division Friuli and 6th Alpini Regiment.
-However, in 1949 the Friuli was moved to Florence and the IV Army Corps only consisted of the 6th Alpini Regiment and a few support units.
+At first the Corps only commanded the Infantry Division "Friuli" and 6th Alpini Regiment.
+However, in 1949 the Friuli moved to Florence and the IV Army Corps only consisted of the 6th Alpini Regiment and a few support units.

 In the following years the corps added the following major units: